SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Generics.md

 In the first version, the constraint is implicit;
 the second version lists the explicitly.
 In most code,
-types also implicitly conform to these common protocol.
+types also implicitly conform to these common protocols.
 For more information,
 see <doc:Protocols#Implicit-Conformance-to-a-Protocol>.